- Police Department

 Applicants to the Beaufort Police Department face a rigorous application process that includes a background investigation, extensive testing, interviews, and a physical fitness test.

 Applicants must be a U.S. citizen, have at minimum a high school diploma or GED, and be at least 21 years old.
-If hired, they must have a South Carolina driver’s license before starting.
-If they served in the military, they must have an honorable discharge.
+If hired, you must have a South Carolina driver’s license before starting.
+If you served in the military, you must have an honorable discharge.

 Questionnaire: Candidates must fill out a 35-page questionnaire that probes, among other things, credit history, use of alcohol and drugs, gambling history, and any criminal charges.

 Background check: Criminal and credit check is conducted.

 Psychological evaluation: A licensed clinical psychologist administers a written test followed by an interview to determine applicant’s suitability for police work.

 Polygraph: A polygraph test is conducted by a certified operator (not with the Police Department) using the questionnaire as the basis for questions.

 Interview: A panel of five officers, plus the lieutenant who oversees recruiting, interviews the candidate.
 Each officer is assigned a question and can ask follow-ups.
 Applicants are rated from 1 (lowest) to 5 (highest) by each officer along with a recommendation to move forward or not.

 Physical agility course: Each applicant must go through a timed obstacle course that includes running, jumping, crawling, climbing walls, and going through windows, similar to one they must pass at the South Carolina Criminal Justice Academy.